unstoppabledomains/resolution/README.md

 ## Installation

-Use the `npm` or `yarn` to install resolution.
+Use the `npm` or `yarn` to install the resolution package.

 ```
-yarn global add @unstoppabledomains/resolution
+yarn add @unstoppabledomains/resolution
 ```

 ```
-npm install -g @unstoppabledomains/resolution
+npm install @unstoppabledomains/resolution --save
 ```

-It should install binary named resolution in the default folder for your package manager.
-You can check it by running command `resolution -V` in command line.
-If everything is fine you will see the version installed.
+If you're interested in resolving domains via the command line, see [CLI section](#CLI).

 ## Usage